Inspect your query pipeline and rules

 Query parameter rules can override query parameter values for every query that matches a condition.

-If a query pipeline contains query parameter rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains query parameter rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Review query parameter rules configuration